What is Forest School?

 - Fire lighting and cooking

 Over the next three years the use of the woodland area at Kemsley will increase exponentially.
 Forest School sessions will run throughout the year with the hope that eventually all children within the school will experience and benefit from Forest School.
+From September 2017 we guarantee that all children will experience Forest Schools as they pass through year 4.

 The woodland will be divided into areas that reflect the school’s learning values, with particular emphasis on exploration and resilience.
 Activities will be strongly linked with these values with the key priorities being to increase children’s understanding and appreciation of the natural environment and to promote confidence and self-esteem.